lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 Within the `data` member a `resource` object or a collection of `resource` objects is returned.

 ### Resource Object
-A *resource object* represents a single resource, our data, (e.g. a hiking track) and must at least have an `id` and `type` (no `id` is required if the object is send from the client (frontend) and represents a new object, as it is not persisted in the database yet and therefore does not have an id).
+A *resource object* represents a single resource, our data, (e.g. a hiking track) and must at least have an `id` and `type` (no `id` is required if the object is send from the client (front end) and represents a new object, as it is not persisted in the database yet and therefore does not have an id).
 Resource objects can also contain the following fields:
 - **attributes:** representing the resource's data (e.g. starting gps position of a track)
 - **relationships:** representing relationships between the resource and other resources (e.g. the creator of a track)
 - **links:** links related to the resource (e.g. the creators profile)